Seven West Media: Seven West Media

 On 21 February 2011, Seven Media Group announced its intention to merge with West Australian Newspapers Holdings Limited (WAN).
-WAN purchased Seven Media Group from Seven Group Holdings and partner U.S. private equity firm Kohlberg Kravis Roberts, and announced the new company would be known as "Seven West Media".
+WAN purchased Seven Media Group from Seven Group Holdings and partner U.S. private equity firm KKR, and announced the new company would be known as "Seven West Media".
 On 11 April 2011, the acquisition was approved by WAN shareholders.
-On 21 May 2013, Kohlberg Kravis Roberts sold its remaining 12% stake in Seven West Media.
+On 21 May 2013, KKR sold its remaining 12% stake in Seven West Media.

 In May 2020, Seven West Media sold Pacific Magazines to Bauer Media Group, including leading lifestyle brands Marie Claire, Women's Health, Who, New Idea and Home Beautiful.

 In February 2021, both Google and Facebook in Australia made deals with Seven West Media for the latter to provide news coverage.
 These agreements came after the government planned to implement a law "that would force tech companies to pay news outlets for content" to ensure that digital platforms would provide a "contribution to the sustainability of the Australian news industry".

 On 18 August 2022, Seven West Media announced it will take equity in View Media Group via its Seven West Ventures subsidiary.

 In June 2024, Seven West Media announced it would cut up to 150 jobs and restructure into three divisions: Television, Digital and Western Australia.

-In May 2025, Seven West Media announced its intention to purchase Southern Cross Austereo’s regional Seven Network affiliate stations in Tasmania, Darwin, Spencer Gulf, Broken Hill, Mount Isa and Remote Central and Eastern Australia for $3.75 Million.
+In May 2025, Seven West Media announced its intention to purchase Southern Cross Austereo's regional Seven Network affiliate stations in Tasmania, Darwin, Spencer Gulf, Broken Hill, Mount Isa and Remote Central and Eastern Australia for $3.75 million.
 The sale was completed in July 2025.

-Following Seven West Media’s acquisition of Southern Cross Austereo’s television assets, Seven and Southern Cross Media Group (owners of SCA) announced in September 2025 their intention to merge by early 2026.
-Following the merger, Seven West Media’s Chairman Kerry Stokes announced he will retire as Chairman of Seven West.
+Following Seven West Media's acquisition of Southern Cross Austereo's television assets, Seven and Southern Cross Media Group (owners of SCA) announced in September 2025 their intention to merge.
+Seven West Media was suspended from the Australian Securities Exchange (ASX) on 24 December 2025, with the merger completed on 7 January 2026 and Seven was delisted from the ASX.

 Key people

-The Chairman of Seven West Media is Kerry Stokes AC, who is also chairman of Seven Group Holdings.
+The Chairman of Seven West Media is Kerry Stokes, who is also chairman of Seven Group Holdings.
+He is retired as Chairman of Seven West in January 2026 after the Southern Cross merger is completed.

 On 26 June 2012, Seven West Media announced former Nine Network executive David Leckie's transition from chief executive officer of Seven West Media to a new role as executive director, media for Seven Group Holdings.

-Don Voelte, the former managing director and CEO of Woodside and a director of Seven West Media, was appointed CEO and managing director of Seven West Media.
+Don Voelte, the former managing director and CEO of Woodside Energy and a director of Seven West Media, was appointed CEO and managing director of Seven West Media.
 He subsequently stepped down to become managing director and chief executive officer of Seven Group Holdings and was replaced by Tim Worner who became the CEO.